 As Radford University enters its second century, it has embarked on a project to reimagine its web presence.
-A University Web Communications team housed within the Division of Information Technology has been formed to support this vital project.
+A University Web Strategy and Interactive Media team housed within the Division of Information Technology has been formed to support this vital project.

 The Radford University website serves a variety of audiences and is often the first impression prospective students, parents, faculty and staff have of the institution.
 The community, state and national legislators, the media, alumni, donors and other constituents also visit and form ideas about the campus based on what they find.
 Additionally, the site is a daily part of the lives of the campus community.

 The website redesign project seeks to create a consistent image for Radford University.
 Through words, images, site architecture, colors, fonts and key messages, the site will reflect who we are and where we are to its many audiences.

 The university’s website is an official publication of Radford University.
 As one of the primary – and often the first – connection points for external audiences, the site must reflect the university’s strengths and distinctiveness.
 Guidelines for website design that address identity standards and best practices for navigation and usability are put in place to protect the Radford University brand.

 The Radford University homepage and all other sites on Radford.edu will adhere to these guidelines.

 We would like to ask academic and administrative departments to adopt the CMS and use the templates provided to ensure a consistent user experience, and to support the university’s brand.

 The office of Web Strategy and Interactive Media will also provide an image size specifications manual to assist content editors throughout campus on the appropriate use and sizing of images.